 Each year, PetSmart provides up to two discretionary days that give associates time off for any reason they choose.
 Discretionary days are provided to regular full-time associates.
 Only full-time associates (hourly and salaried) will receive two discretionary days per calendar year if they are classified as active status on January 1st of each year.
 To learn more visit the policies and procedures library on Fetch.

 - Ontario associates receive one day per year.
+Effective, January 2025, Ontario associates will receive two days per year.

 - Part-time associates are not eligible for discretionary days.